 DOT’s answer – that the contract was valued at $100 million – was critical because that amount would exclude most Baltimore-area engineering firms who were not pre-qualified to undertake contracts of that magnitude.

-But even more unusual was this stipulation by the agency that two firms who could meet the financial qualifications – Whitman, Requardt & Associates and WSP Parsons Brinckerhoff – were ineligible to compete.
+But even more unusual was this stipulation by DOT that the two firms who could meet those financial qualifications – Whitman, Requardt & Associates and WSP Parsons Brinckerhoff – were ineligible to compete.

 City Hall Contributors

 The winner was “KCI-CG Tri-Venture,” a group consisting of a subsidiary of KCI Technologies of Sparks and Commercial Construction, an affiliate of Commercial Group LLC of Hanover.